PLE-ID-Network/Plenteum-ID-Network/README.md

 * Ports to be publically accessable:
   * Default Ports 10001 & 50051

-## How To Run
+## How To Setup

-clone repo locally

-Please ensure you are in the root directory of the project folder.

-This will be the same location as the docker-compose.yaml file

-Amend config as required.

-open a terminal in Bash
+Clone this repository

+### Important

+*New Node Keypairs need to be generated and are not included for security.*

+Run the following commands with included scripts to install all of the required depencies automatically.

+For manual configurations, ensure that the Python 3.6 or Later, build-essentials

+1.

+cd PLE-ID-Core

+ generate new keys using the script located in ./PLE-ID)Core/scripts

+* Run ./install-python.sh

+Run ./install-docker.sh if you do not have docker + docker-compose installed

 * docker-compose up -d (Runs in background)
 * docker-compose up Runs with Interactive Logs